red-hat-storage/ocs-training/ocp4ocs4/ocs4-disconnected-install.md

-# OpenShift Container Storage (OCS) 4.4 Disconnected Installation - Tech Preview
+# OpenShift Container Storage (OCS) 4.4 Disconnected Installation - Developer Preview
 This document is to supplement OpenShift Container Platform (OCP) documentation for installing the OpenShift Container Storage (OCS) service in a air-gap disconnected or proxy environment.
 Reference official OCP documentation [here][1].

 This is a live document to be used in various environments and configurations.
 If you find any mistakes or missing instructions, please add an [Issue][8] or contact Annette Clewett (aclewett@redhat.com) and JC Lopez (jelopez@redhat.com) via email.